 When people begin dating after divorce, they have certain criteria, conditions, and qualities they are looking for, which are probably continually changing.
-They are flexible with some of the criteria/qualities, such as, “I really want him to be over 6 feet, but if he isn’t I might be OK with it,” but other things are 100% musts.
+They are flexible with some of the criteria/qualities, such as, “I really want him to be tall, but if he isn’t I might be OK with it,” but other things are 100% musts.
 In other words, they are deal breakers.

 One of these musts/deal breakers for a lot of people is, “He/she MUST be officially divorced.”
 Maybe they fear that the person hasn’t grieved the divorce, or hasn’t been alone long enough, or maybe they think there’s still a chance he/she might get back together with the ex.
 Or, maybe they think think he’s just covering up his pain with a Band-aid, the Band-aid being a new girlfriend.
 In any case, they have their reasons for being opposed to dating a separated man going through a divorce.

-Then, getting divorced takes time.
+The thing is, getting divorced takes time.
 You don’t decide to move forward with a divorce, go to court the next week and then sign the papers the week after.
-The divorce process can take months, even years, because it is a very very complicated, rollercoaster process where emotions and children and finances collide.
+The divorce process can take months, even years, because it is a very very complicated, roller coaster process where emotions and children and finances collide.

 My criteria for dating a separated man going through a divorce was never “is he officially divorced yet?” but rather:

 “Does he seem emotionally ready for a relationship?”

 “Is he truly accepting his marriage is over?”

 “Does he have hopes of getting back with his ex?”

 “Does he seem checked out of the marriage—i.e. not talking about it every second?”